anupama0306/TendableTesting/README.md

 2. TestNG features for executing test cases
 3. Utility functions to handle Driver methods.
 4. Utility functions to handle WebElements
-5. Allure reports for test execution details.
+5. Extent reports for test execution details.
 6. Maven is used to build the project and handling dependencies